-DALE LUM has an international practice focused on corporate and structured finance, with particular emphasis on the use of structured financings in mergers and acquisitions and hedge fund and private equity transactions, as well in the alternative/renewable energy context.
+DALE LUM has an international practice focused on corporate and structured finance, with particular emphasis on the use of structured financings in mergers and acquisitions, hedge fund transactions and in the alternative/renewable energy context.
 Dale has been at the forefront of structured financings in the U.S., Europe and Asia.
 He joined the firm in 1983 and was elected partner in 1991.

-Dale represents issuers, underwriters, lenders, borrowers, acquirers and target companies.
-He has been involved in a broad range of financial transactions, including asset-backed financings of all types, structured financings in the acquisition context, synthetic and derivative securitizations, intellectual property financings, alternative/renewable energy and stranded utility cost financings, marketplace loan financings, offerings of debt and equity securities, corporate spin-offs, rights offerings, commercial paper and medium-term note programs, and bank credit agreements and bridge loans.
-He is counsel for a number of large United States, European and Japanese corporate issuers and has represented every major United States investment banking firm in at least some aspect of its securitization or structured finance business.
+Dale represents issuers, underwriters, lenders, borrowers, acquirers and target companies in a broad range of financial transactions.
+He is counsel for a number of large United States, European, and Japanese corporate issuers and has represented every major United States investment bank and commercial bank in at least some aspect of its securitization or structured finance business.
 He also represents clients in a variety of work-outs and restructurings involving structured transactions and domestic and international structured financings.

-Dale writes and lectures regularly on general corporate and structured finance topics in the U.S., Japan, Hong Kong, and China.
+Dale has written and lectured on general corporate and structured finance topics in the U.S., Japan, Hong Kong, and China.